liquidev/planet-overgamma/STYLE.md

 ## Function calls

 - if a function accepts a single table parameter, use `func {}` syntax
-- if a function is not a gield and accepts a single string parameter, use `func "a"` syntax. do not use this syntax methods and namespaced functions, eg. `lib.func "a"`
+- if a function is not a field and accepts a single string parameter, use `func "a"` syntax. do not use this syntax methods and namespaced functions, eg. `lib.func "a"`
 - use the normal function call syntax everywhere else: `lib.func("a")`